joseprupi/randomwalk/README.tex.md

 {:/}

-Red histograms show the normal distributed variable and blue ones show the result for  $$Y_1$$  which is the average of the random variable, we see the mean is the same than the normal one and the variance decreases as n increases (same behaviour as the dice example).
+Red histograms show the normal distributed variable and blue ones show the result for  $Y_1$  which is the average of the random variable, we see the mean is the same than the normal one and the variance decreases as n increases (same behaviour as the dice example).

-Green histograms show  $$Y_2$$  variable which again has the shape of a normal distribution.
+Green histograms show  $Y_2$  variable which again has the shape of a normal distribution.
 As it is the deviaton from the expected value it is centered at 0 and also gets narrower as we increase n.
 This makes sense to me as we have seen from the law of lage numbers that the variance keeps decreasing as we increase the number of trials for the average so the error will also decrease.

-Next step would be try to scale this new variable to something that preserves the variance of the underlying random variable, and it turns out that scaling it to  $$\sqrt{n}$$  does the trick.
+Next step would be try to scale this new variable to something that preserves the variance of the underlying random variable, and it turns out that scaling it to  $\sqrt{n}$  does the trick.

 Actually we know that, if: